christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Your times in races will improve.
 In your Zone 2 sessions will get used to running an even intensity, over uneven terrain.
-Its well known that in fell races people slow down on the flats, but you'll keep going, overtaking others.
+Hills, flats, and downs are all run at the same intensity.
+It's well known that in fell races people slow down on the flats, but you'll keep going, overtaking others.

   You'll recover quickly.
 You'll be ready for more intense sessions instead of